AndrewMeadows/teflib/README.md

     sudo make install
     ```

+All generated files and build outputs will be in the `build/` directory, keeping the source tree clean.
-The example program will be built in `example/example`.
+The example program will be built in `build/example/example`.